 One can think of a city’s water risk in terms of chronic and acute – Acute risks, like a heart attack, sends someone to the hospital and requires immediate attention.
 For a city’s water supply, low reservoirs can be a triggering event, literally the equivalent of a heart attack.

-Chronic risks are risks that will ultimately cause a crisis situation.
+Chronic risks are risks that will ultimately cause a crisis.
 Basic hydrology is one such factor.
 Cities in dry areas have a fundamental water supply risk.
 In other areas, incremental changes in water availability may be a slow-developing vulnerability.
-The chronic risk may not necessarily turn into an acute crisis overnight, but that depends on how the city’s managers responds to its environment.
+The chronic risk may not necessarily turn into an acute crisis overnight, but that depends on how the city’s managers respond to its environment.

-Risk forecasting tools generally do not take into account the infrastructure that moves water between basins or augments supplies through recycling or desalination.
+Risk forecasting tools generally do not consider the infrastructure that moves water between basins or augments supplies through recycling or desalination.
 These investments can buffer a city against the constraints of its physical environment.

 The current political arena where it is seemingly the order of the day to lose funds to corruption, instead of utilising the funds for maintenance and expansion of infrastructure, as well as a lack of political will, accompanied by ignorance of not understanding the water cycle with associated lack of planning has turned South Africa’s chronic water scarcity risks into acute risks.